 Import Restrictions

-The Ministry of Defense controls the import of firearms and ammunition for use by the armed forces, police, and civil security.
-Certain military-related or dual-use items are prohibited or controlled.
-Radars, night-vision devices, beta lights, armored vehicles, explosion-detection equipment, digital-jamming equipment, infrared illuminators, GPS equipment, and laser designators are prohibited.
-Imports of laser/radar range finders and thermal-image devices are subject to Ministry of Defense approval.
-Remote-controlled toys are also under license control for public security reasons.
-There are restrictions on the import of toxic and hazardous chemicals and pesticides.
-Used and reconditioned air conditioners and refrigerators are under license control for environmental protection.
+The Ministry of Defense controls import of firearms and ammunition for the armed forces, police, and civil security.
+Certain military-related or dual-use items are prohibited or controlled, including radars, night-vision devices, beta lights, armored vehicles, explosion-detection equipment, digital-jamming equipment, infrared illuminators, GPS equipment, and laser designators.
+Imports of laser/radar range finders and thermal imaging devices require Ministry of Defense approval.
+Remote-controlled toys are also subject to license control for public security reasons.
+Imports of toxic and hazardous chemicals and pesticides are restricted.
+Used and reconditioned air conditioners and refrigerators require licenses for environmental protection.

 Import Licensing

-Sri Lanka requires import licenses for more than 400 items at the six-digit level of the Harmonized Tariff Schedule, mostly for health, environment, and national security reasons.
-Importers must pay a fee to receive an import license.
-Import licenses for meat products may be required based on the health or disease status of livestock in the country or area.
+Sri Lanka requires import licenses for more than 400 items at the six-digit level of the Harmonized Tariff Schedule, mostly for health, environmental, and national security reasons.
+Importers must pay a fee to obtain a license.
+Licenses for meat products may be required depending on the health or disease status of livestock in the country of origin.

-Approval is at the discretion of the regulators; no standard practices are followed, and requirements can vary.
-Regulators entrusted with evaluating products to be imported often lack the capacity to make scientific determinations, and a zero-risk policy is followed in lieu of scientific rationale.
-Import of telecommunication equipment requires approval from the Telecommunications Regulatory Authority and a license issued by the import controller.
-Some items which are under Import Control License (ICL) are temporarily banned under the April 2020 import restrictions which is still applicable in 2022.
+Approval of licenses is at the discretion of regulators; no uniform procedures exist, and requirements vary.
+Agencies often lack the capacity to make scientific determinations and instead follow a zero-risk policy in place of science-based standards.
+Imports of telecommunication equipment require approval from the Telecommunications Regulatory Authority and a license from the Controller of Imports.
+Some items subject to Import Control Licenses (ICLs) were temporarily banned under the April 2020 restrictions, which remained in effect through 2022.

 Tea

-The Sri Lanka Tea Board regulates tea imports into Sri Lanka.
-Tea imports require a license, only bulk tea can be imported, and only registered tea exporters are allowed to import tea for value addition and re-export.
-Only certain varieties of tea can be imported for such purposes.
-When re-exporting, the packages should indicate, “Ceylon Tea blended with other origin teas.”
+The Sri Lanka Tea Board regulates tea imports.
+Imports require a license, and only bulk tea may be imported.
+Only registered tea exporters may import tea for value addition and re-export, and only certain varieties are permitted.
+Re-exported packages must state: “Ceylon Tea blended with other origin teas.”

 Customs Barriers and Trade Facilitation

-Duties are calculated using the actual transaction value of the goods (as evidenced by the commercial invoice or other contract of sale document).
-If the value of the goods cannot be established by this method, Sri Lanka Customs will attempt to establish the value of the goods using methods in line with Article 7 of the GATT.
-When the customs authority does not accept the declared value and determines the value in accordance with the GATT, the importer has a right to appeal the decision to the Director General of Customs.
-The Customs Ordinance allows an importer to clear the imported goods provisionally from Customs custody pending a final determination on value.
-However, this option is not available to an importer where fraud is suspected.
-U.S. companies have expressed concern that the Sri Lanka Customs valuation system is susceptible to misuse and is not consistently applied.
+Duties are calculated using the actual transaction value of goods, as evidenced by the commercial invoice or other contract of sale.
+If the value cannot be established by this method, Sri Lanka Customs applies alternative valuation methods in line with Article 7 of the General Agreement on Tariffs and Trade (GATT).
+When Customs officials reject the declared value and determine value under GATT procedures, the importer has the right to appeal to the Director General of Customs.
+The Customs Ordinance allows importers to clear goods provisionally from Customs custody while a final valuation is pending, unless fraud is suspected.
+U.S. companies have expressed concern that the valuation system is inconsistently applied and vulnerable to misuse.

-In addition, Section 153(2)(b) of the Customs Ordinance authorizes customs officers to receive 50 percent of the monetary penalty imposed for various customs infractions.
-The money received from the sale of forfeited goods is credited to the Customs Officers Reward Fund.
-Several U.S. companies have reported that the existence of this scheme has created incentives for customs officers to take unwarranted actions.
+Section 153(2)(b) of the Customs Ordinance authorizes Customs officers to receive 50 percent of monetary penalties imposed for Customs infractions.
+Revenue from the sale of forfeited goods is credited to the Customs Officers Reward Fund.
+Several U.S. companies have reported that this system creates incentives for Customs officers to take unwarranted enforcement actions.

-The Sri Lankan government has taken steps to improve trade facilitation in line with the WTO Trade Facilitation Agreement.
-A National Trade Facilitation Committee (NTFC) was established in 2016.
-Sri Lanka launched an online trade information portal in July 2018.
-All required trade related information is available on the portal as of April 2022 (https://srilankatradeportal.gov.lk/).
+The government has taken steps to improve trade facilitation in line with the World Trade Organization (WTO) Trade Facilitation Agreement.
+A National Trade Facilitation Committee (NTFC) was established in 2016, and Sri Lanka launched its online trade information portal in July 2018.
+As of April 2022, all required trade-related information is available on the portal (https://srilankatradeportal.gov.lk/).

 Other Market Access Barriers